reactiveui/website/input/docs/getting-started/index.md

 </details>
 <details><summary>Create Views using traditional XAML markup bindings</summary>

-If you would like to use XAML bindings (remember, they don't guarantee type-safety and don't provide tools for memory management, such as `WhenActivated`, but ReactiveUI bindings do), then this tutorial is for you.
+If you would like to use XAML bindings (remember, they don't guarantee type-safety and don't provide tools for memory management, such as [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/), but ReactiveUI bindings do), then this tutorial is for you.

-The first thing you need to do is creating a converter, while we have a boolean property `AppViewModel.IsAvailable` indicating if our ViewModel has content loaded.
+The first thing you need to do is creating a converter, while we have a boolean property AppViewModel.IsAvailable indicating if our ViewModel has content loaded.
 Let's create a new class `BoolToVisibilityConverter.cs`.

 ```cs
 // If we would like to do value conversion using Binding markup extension,